AlexsJones/RedWood/README.md

 Is a collection of tools for UI and API testing in a BDD style (Specflow) It wraps most components in IoC based paradigms and has support for the concept of pages.

+##TL;DR

+`Install-Package Redwood`
+Gives you the core tools and IoC friendly interfaces for useful helpers while testing

+`Install-Package RedWood.Pages`
+Gives you a page object model system which is best explained by viewing the example

 There is an [examples feature](https://github.com/AlexsJones/RedWood/tree/master/RedWood.SpecFlow/Features) that visits a google doodle page using specflow.

 E.g.